antw/quinn/README.md

 =====

-[Quinn][github] is a jQuery-based plugin which creates sliders (aka. ranges, aka. track  bars) for HTML appliications.
+[Quinn][github] is a jQuery-based plugin which creates sliders (aka. ranges, aka. track  bars) for HTML applications.
 The project is hosted on [GitHub][github]; you can report bugs and discuss features on the [issue tracker][issues], or direct your tweets at [@antw][twitter].